 The REIT has not disclosed the fair values of short-term financial assets and short-term financial liabilities since their fair values approximate to the carrying amounts as shown in the statement of financial position.

-(ii) Valuation hierarchy
+ii.
+Valuation hierarchy

-The valuation hierarchy, and types of instruments classified into each level within that hierarchy, is set out in the table on the following page:
+The valuation hierarchy, and types of instruments classified into each level within that hierarchy, is set out below: